-The question “why do serial killers kill?” is a very interesting one because the answer essentially outlines what makes a serial killer different from a normal person.
+The question “Why do serial killers kill?” is a very interesting one because the answer outlines what makes a serial killer different from a normal person.

-In the vast majority of cases, serial killers do not wake up one day and decide to start murdering people.
-This is not some random urge that simply appeared out of the blue.
-This is something that they have been thinking about for a very long time.
+Serial killers do not wake up one day and decide to start murdering people.
+This is not some random urge that appears out of the blue.
+It is something that they have been thinking about for a very long time.

 Why do serial killers kill?

-Generally speaking, a serial murderer rapes and kills people because it gives him sexual gratification.
-During his development, the concepts of violence and sex became intertwined with one another.
-In other words, the thought of gaining control over someone and committing violent acts towards them turns him on.
+Generally speaking, a serial killer rapes and murders people because it gives him sexual gratification.
+During his development, the concepts of violence and sex became intertwined.

-For years, he has been thinking about this.
+This is something that has been festering inside him for years.
 It is a violent sexual fantasy that has been with him for as long as he can remember.
-In fact, he probably won’t even be able to pinpoint when it started.
-Nor is he likely to understand why it formed in the first place.
+In fact, he probably won’t even be able to pinpoint when it all started.
+Nor will he understand why it formed in the first place.

 Developing sociopathy as a child.

 His inner rage and his violent fantasies did not emerge out of the blue.
-Instead, they have been snowballing inside his head throughout his teenage years and his early adult life.
-The seed that set him off down this path may have even been planted in childhood, long before he hit puberty.
+Instead, they snowballed throughout his teenage years and early adult life.
+The initial seed that set him off down this path may have even been planted in childhood, long before he hit puberty.

-Consequently, a child whose emotional and social development primarily occurs inside a fictional world may not learn how to emphasize with other people.
-There is no “right” or “wrong” inside this false reality of his.
-The only thing that matters in this world is what pleases him.
+Consequently, a child whose emotional and social development primarily occurs in a fictional world might not learn how to empathize with other people.
+There is no “right” or “wrong” in this false reality of his.
+The only thing that matters is what pleases him.